zyongqing/flask-ci-demo/README.md

 # FLASK-CI-DEMO

-This is a demo project only for CI/CD training and practice.
+This is a CI/CD training and practice project.

-## Local Run
+## Local Command

 ```bash
 make app           # run flask app